Ronaldo-V/RVPT-website/README.md

 ## FUTURE FEATURES
 Images:
-- Get better quality images
+- Get 4k quality images

 Testimonials:
 - Give testimonials its own page where I can have more reviews and include before/after photos